keobox/turic/lesson20/topics.md

 * Another thing to consider is **portability** a program that uses only Libc can be compiled on many platform if these platforms have an `ANSI C` compiler.
+* Warning: often, for doing advanced stuff is necessary to use sys calls.
+* We said before that a process can communicate with outside using the sys calls of the kernel.
+  * But there is has another possibility to communicate with the
+outside: using the fact a process has the capability to read and write memory.
+  * This is still used in microcontrollers to control memory mapped devices.
+  * To elaborate this, in UNIX there's a POSIX sys call: `mmap` that can map the content of a file in the memory space of the process.
+So I can read the content via a pointer.
+  * `man mmap`.
+  * Change `stdio3.c` to load itself into a memory mapped file.